TadasSi/NYC_taxi_dataset/README.md

 # NYC_taxi_dataset
 The aim of this project is to process NYC Taxi Trip Record Data.

-Load data files to hdfs
+•  Load raw data files to hdfs.

+•  Transform them and write to parquets.

 # How to prepare for running